Skip To Main Content

 Influenza (Flu) Vaccination

+The CDC recommends that everyone six months of age and older get the flu vaccine every season.
 The flu vaccine is especially important for people with chronic health conditions and those who have a high risk of developing complications from the flu.
 If you have questions about which vaccine is best for you, talk to your doctor or other healthcare professional.

 To find a flu vaccine near you, please visit www.vaccines.gov/find-vaccines/